 The Alachua Board of County Commissioners (BoCC) has long been committed to providing affordable housing for all residents of Alachua County.
 The BoCC believes that every resident should have access to affordable and safe housing regardless of their socio-economic status.
-The BoCC's philosophy of housing for all aligns with the Community Planning Act (CPA) which requires that a local government respond to the housing needs of its community.
+The BoCC's philosophy of housing for all aligns with Florida Statute 163.3161, or the Community Planning Act (CPA), which requires that a local government responds to the housing needs of its community.
 This Housing Plan was reviewed by the Alachua County Affordable Housing Advisory Committee at public meetings held on August 16, 2023 and September 13, 2023.
-The BoCC approved this Housing Plan on , 2023.
+The BoCC approved the direction of the 2023 Housing Plan on September 19, 2023 and requested updates at least annually.